bit-apps-pro/bit-assist-wp/readme.txt

 == Installation ==

-1. Download the plugin.
+1. Download the Bit Assist Floating Chat Widget plugin.
 2. From the WordPress Admin Panel, click on Plugins => Add New.
-3. Click on Upload, so you can directly upload your plugin zip file.
+3. Click on Upload, so you can directly upload the Bit Assist Floating Chat Widget plugin in zip file.
-4. Use the browse button to select the plugin zip file that was downloaded, and then click on Install Now.
+4. Use the browse button to select the chat widget plugin zip file that was downloaded, and then click on Install Now.
-5. Once installed, click “Activate”.
+5. Once installed, click “Activate”
+6. You are all set to use the Bit Assist Floating Chat Widget Button including WhatsApp, Facebook Messenger, Telegram, WeChat, Instagram, LinkedIn, Call Button, SMS Button, Discord, Line Messenger, Snapchat, Live Chat & more.

 ## FAQ